On this page

 Install the Amplitude SDK with the Experiment client.
 For example:

-npm install @amplitude/analytics-browser @amplitude/experiment-browser
+npm install @amplitude/analytics-browser @amplitude/experiment-js-client

-import * as amplitude from '@amplitude/analytics-browser';
+import * as amplitude from "@amplitude/analytics-browser";

-import { Experiment } from '@amplitude/experiment-browser';
+import { Experiment } from "@amplitude/experiment-js-client";

-const experiment = Experiment.initialize('DEPLOYMENT_API_KEY');
+const experiment = Experiment.initialize("DEPLOYMENT_API_KEY");

 await experiment.start();